Claims Level Mutual Recognition

 What can I do to use Mutual Recognition?

 If you haven’t already done so, start by ensuring that you have mutual recognition for Chain of Custody certification set up.
 You must first have Chain of Custody mutual recognition to be eligible for claim-level mutual recognition of your products.
 As a part of this process, if you don’t have one already, you will also register for an account in our Marketplace platform which will be required in order to make requests for mutual recognition claims.
+Once you have transitioned to the 2020 program, chain of custody mutual recognition will become unnecessary.

 Can I use both seals on one package or in a single claim?